 If everything works out, using this procedure might save several hundred dollars.
 The dealership will at least charge one hour labor at their going rate to flash the new computer.

-This is a popular area of the FixMyOldRide.com website.
-Give this page a bookmark and check for new content related to common car sensor issues and computer problems.
+Welcome to this popular area of the FixMyOldRide.com website.
+Bookmark the page and check for new content related to common automotive sensor issues and computer problems.

 Problems with a vehicle speed sensor can scare you, because the symptoms often feel like the transmission is going bad.
 Review a few other symptoms of bad transmission speed sensors.

 Some cars and trucks are more likely to have problems with MAF sensors.
 See the cars and trucks with a high rate of mass air flow sensor failure.

 Three different sizes of GM 4 cylinder engines set check engine light codes P0110 through P0115 because of a failed part.
 See how to diagnose and repair a camshaft position actuator solenoid valve problem.
 The Chevrolet 6 cylinder Trailblazer has the same issue, but with a twist.
 It might need also need a camshaft position sensor.